Everest Base Camp in 14 Days — A Complete Guide

 Understanding the country's two most vibrant celebrations — when to visit and how to join respectfully.

-Nepal's rivers offer everything from half-day beginner floats to nine-day wilderness expeditions.
+Nepal's rapid rivers offer everything from half-day family floats to multi-day expeditions through remote gorges.

 Most nationalities can obtain a tourist visa on arrival at Tribhuvan International Airport.